pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 Conceptually, we might intuit that it is more difficult for a model to distinguish between a dog and a cat than between a dog and a building.
-In practice, we might select hard negative examples based on their representation.
+In practice, we could select hard negative examples based on their representation.
 Examples with close representations are difficult to distinguish for the model.
 Kalantidis et al.<d-cite key="kalantidis2020HardNegative"/> make use of this, together with some data mixing techniques.